On (urban) Country learning through field schools and storymaps

 by Professor Kate Lloyd & Helga Simon

-What makes the Murama Healing Space distinct is the way people who visit learn to connect with Country even on a site with a heavy colonial, industrial, toxic and military legacy.
-This public space is a site of adaptive re-use that has been both environmentally rehabilitated and has sought to reaffirm Aboriginal presence and heritage.
-It is a place open to all who wish to learn to connect with Country in the city.
+Murama Healing Space is an important place for thinking about connections to urban Country.
+As a site with heavy colonial, industrial, toxic and military legacies, visitors to the Space are nonetheless invited to connect with Country.
+This public space is a site of adaptive re-use that has been environmentally rehabilitated and which also seeks to reaffirm diverse Aboriginal presences and heritages on Dharug Ngurra.
+It is also a place open to all – Indigenous and non-Indigenous - who wish to learn to connect with Country in the city.

 On urban Country learning